MusfiqDehan/Learning-Management-System/README.md

 <div align="center">

-<h1>Online Learning Platform</h1>
+<h1>Learning Management System</h1>

-<p>An Online Learning Platform Where Teachers Can Create Different Courses and Students Can Enroll In Different Courses</p>
+<p>A Learning Management System Where Teachers Can Create Different Courses and Students Can Enroll In Different Courses</p>

 <br>